rjoleary/cs444-joos-compiler/README.md

 Stages are run in sequence via a shell script called "joosc".
 The parser is written in Rust and the parse table generator is written in Java (provided by the course website).
-All other component are written in Haskell.
+All other components are written in Haskell.

+Rust and Haskell were chosen because they provide type safety and powerful pattern matching.

 ### Stage 1: Scanner